 Who governs the agents?

-The conversation about AI agents in UK financial services has so far been overwhelmingly about capability.
-What can the agent do.
-What journey can it handle.
-What model sits behind it.
-What budget it requires.
+So far, the talk about AI agents has been all about what they can do.
+What journey can the agent handle.
+Which model sits behind it.
+What it costs to run.
+How quickly it can go live.

-That conversation is the easy one.
-Building an AI agent that can hold a financial conversation, gather information, and surface a suitable outcome is no longer a research problem.
-The off-the-shelf models can get most firms to roughly 70% quality in a matter of weeks.
+That is the easy part.
+Building an agent that can hold a financial conversation, ask the right questions, and land on a sensible answer stopped being hard a while ago.
+Off-the-shelf models will get most firms to roughly 70% of the way there in a few weeks.

-• How do we intervene when it does not?
+- How do we step in when it does not?

-• How do we evidence Consumer Duty obligations across every interaction?
+- How do we prove we met our Consumer Duty obligations on every single interaction?

-• How do we apply the same compliance standard to the agent as we apply to a human adviser?
+- How do we hold the agent to the same standard we would hold a human adviser?

 The FCA position is consistent

-Some firms are reading that as a brake on AI deployment.
-The firms moving fastest are reading it as the spec for how to build.
+You can read that as a handbrake on AI.
+The firms moving quickest are reading it as instructions.

-A second-line risk function that signs off on an AI agent deployment needs three things: evidence that the agent was stress tested against realistic scenarios before launch, evidence that the agent is monitored against risk thresholds in real time, and evidence that every interaction it handles is auditable against Consumer Duty obligations.
+A second-line risk team signing off an agent needs three things on the table.
+Proof that the agent was stress tested against real-world scenarios before it went anywhere near a customer.
+Proof that it is being watched against risk thresholds while it runs.
+And proof that every interaction it handles can be pulled up and checked against Consumer Duty.

 What unified assurance looks like

-Specialist models, not just generic ones.
-General-purpose foundation models get firms to 70%.
-That last 30%, the gap between a working demo and a production system that the regulator will accept, requires models trained on financial services data, labelled by compliance experts, and refined through real deployments.
-The gap is not a model problem.
-It is a domain problem.
+Models built for the job.
+General-purpose models get you to 70%.
+The last 30%, the stretch between a slick demo and something the regulator will actually accept, needs models trained on financial services data, labelled by people who know compliance, and sharpened through real deployments.
+That last stretch is a domain problem.
+It takes financial services data and compliance expertise, not a bigger model.

 What banks should do this quarter

-The firms scoping their agentic response now will define the category.
-Three actions to focus on:
+The firms scoping their response now will set the terms for everyone who follows.
+Three things to get right.

-1. Choose the model strategy deliberately.
-The 70% / 30% split between general-purpose and specialist models is real.
-Decide which work belongs in which tier before procurement, not after.
+- Choose your model strategy on purpose.
+The 70/30 split between general and specialist models is real.
+Work out which job belongs in which tier before you buy, not after.

-The OpenAI + Plaid announcement is the warning shot.
-The disruption is what UK financial services firms do next, and whether the second line of defence will let them deploy what they build.
+The OpenAI and Plaid launch is the warning shot.
+The real story is what UK financial services does next, and whether the second line of defence will let firms put live what they have built.

 Frequently Asked Questions